ethereum-optimism/optimism/specs/system_config.md

 #### Ecotone `scalar`, `overhead` (`uint256,uint256`) change

+After Ecotone activation:

-After Ecotone activation, the `scalar` attribute encodes additional scalar information, in a versioned encoding scheme.
+- The `scalar` attribute encodes additional scalar information, in a versioned encoding scheme.

-After Ecotone activation, the `overhead` value is ignored: it does not affect the L2 state-transition output.
+- The `overhead` value is ignored: it does not affect the L2 state-transition output.

 The `scalar` is encoded as big-endian `uint256`.
 This `bytes32` is decoded as following: